open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 It is NOT RECOMMENDED to use the message creation context as the parent of "Process" spans (by default) if processing happens in the scope of another span.

-If instrumentation use the message creation context as the parent for "Process" spans in the scope of another valid ambient context, they SHOULD add the ambient context as a link on the "Process" span to preserve the correlation between message processing and that context.
+If instrumentation uses the message creation context as the parent for "Process" spans in the scope of another valid ambient context, it SHOULD add the ambient context as a link on the "Process" span to preserve the correlation between message processing and that context.